liuzihe02/liuzihe02.github.io/content/flow/fasho.md

 {{< img src="/cortis.png" caption="Cortis." width="300">}}

 I may be slightly tipsy while writing this.
 I got kicked out for dancing too hard to this song.
 In my defence, I actually learnt the choreography and was on beat.
 I love my friends though.
 I recently realised maybe my family and friends really mean the world to me.
+Its kinda my last (?) year.
+I'll miss yall.